 There are tons of credit card loyalty point systems out there.
 Do some research up front to avoid the hassle of changing cards later, and get the most of using Apple Pay.

-Using the Apple Pay Suica Express Transit Card feature of iPhone 7 and Apple Watch Series 2 devices purchased in Japan is slick and convenient.
+Using the Apple Pay Suica Express Transit Card feature of iPhone 7 and Apple Watch Series 2 devices purchased in Japan is slick and very convenient.
 It’s the big killer feature heavily marketed by Apple and JR East in Japan and fun to use for transit and store purchases.

 The Apple Pay Suica support page store section states: